Photosynq/PhotosynQ-Documentation/docs/projects/adding-project-questions.md

 1. Input the question in the 'Question' box.
 2. Input the first answer in the 'Answers' field.
 3. Click on 'ADD ANSWER' to add an additional answer box.
-4. Once you have input all of your answers, select 'Save.'
+4. Once all answers have been inputted, select 'Save.'

 ::: tip Tip
-Each answer needs to have its own answer box
+Each answer needs to have its own answer box.
 :::

 ### Multiple Choice (with images)

-This type of question is particularly useful if the images help to answer the question.
-An example might be determining the growth stage of a crop by inputting images of each growth stage as possible answers.
+This type of question is particularly useful if the images assist in answering the question.
+For example, a question to determine the growth stage of a crop would benefit by inputting images of each growth stage as possible answers.

 1. Input the question in the 'Question' box.
-2. Drag and drop first image into the box or click on the box to choose the file to upload.
+2. Drag and drop the first image into the box or click on the box to choose the file to upload.
 It may take up to a minute for the file to upload.
 3. Once you have selected the image, an 'Image Text' box will appear. **You must add an image description in the box.**
 4. Drag and drop or select another image and repeat step 3.
 5. Once you have added all of your answers, select 'Save.'